folio-org/folio-org.github.io/guidelines/naming-conventions.md

-The special prefix `/_` is used to to distinguish the routing for the core endpoints of [Okapi internal web services](https://github.com/folio-org/okapi/blob/master/doc/guide.md#okapis-own-web-services) from the extension points provided by modules, e.g. `/_/proxy`
+The special prefix `/_` is used to to distinguish the routing for the core endpoints of [Okapi internal web services](https://github.com/folio-org/okapi/blob/master/doc/guide.md#okapis-own-web-services) from the extension points provided by modules (e.g. `/_/proxy`).

 ## Release branches and tags

-Each release is tagged in git, with a name beginning with `v` and followed by the version number -- for example, `v2.3.5`.
+Each release is tagged in git, with a name beginning with `v` and followed by the version number (e.g. `v2.3.5`).

-There are long-lived release branches, with a name beginning with `b` and followed by the major and minor version number -- for example, `b2.17`.
+There are long-lived release branches, with a name beginning with `b` and followed by the major and minor version number (e.g. `b2.17`).

 See further information for [front-end](https://github.com/folio-org/stripes/blob/master/doc/release-procedure.md#version-numbers-branches-and-tags)